svanheule/icecube-display/doc/icecube-display.md

   </TR>
 </TABLE>

+Starting from 0x60, 16 bytes of EEPROM are used to store a group identifier.
+This enables software to easily group controllers into a single, virtual display.
+The length of this field is such that it can exactly store the binary representation of an MD5 hash.
+See ::DP_GROUP_ID for info on how to calculate this hash.

 ### Firmware flashing
 To update the firmware on the Teensy, just press the program button.
 `lsusb` should now show the Halfkay bootloader: